 Learning to delegate is a critical skill, but you also shouldn’t be uncomfortable every time you delegate.
 So instead, practice handing off small types of work at first, before building up to bigger projects.
 Be patient—both with yourself and your team members.
 It will take time to build your delegation skills.
 In the same vein, team members may take longer to get this work done than you would.
 But by delegating work, you’re giving team members the opportunity to develop their skills over time and also taking one more thing off your plate.

 Understanding the priority—and difficulty—of tasks makes it easier for you to delegate.
 If something is high priority, it needs to get done soon—either by you or by someone else.
 Depending on the type of work, you can then make the decision to do it yourself or to delegate.

 The best way to clarify priorities is to connect work to team and company goals.
 When you and your team have clarity on why your work matters, it’s easier to effectively prioritize and get high-impact work done.
 If you haven’t already, do this by putting all of your team’s work into a shared source of truth, like a project management tool.
-That way, everyone has direct visibility into who’s doing what by when and why.Try project management with Asana
+That way, everyone has direct visibility into who’s doing what by when and why.Create a prioritization matrix template

 Part of delegating is making sure the person you’re handing work off to is set up for success.
 Effective delegation has two elements: delegating work to team members who have skills in that area, and giving team members opportunities to develop new skills.

 To do this, make sure you clearly understand each team member’s strengths—as well as their interests.
 Take some time during your next 1:1 meeting to ask them what skills they currently have that they want to develop further, as well as what skills they want to develop that they don’t currently have.Read: The difference between hard skills and soft skills: Examples from 14 Asana team members